Welcome to Year 6!

 Famous battles and wars:

-Writing: Big writes will be linked to topics and will include the SPAG features that the children have been working on.
-Our composition focus will continue to be:
+Writing: We will be assessing the children on all of the key aspects of writing for the end of KS2.
+Our writing will still be linked to our topics and will include the SPAG features that the children have been working on.

 Reading: Linked to a topic-based book.

 Children to be able to understand what they read by:

 Read Write Inc. Spellings

 Unit 10 - words ending in ible and able

 Alongside these will be the orange words, these are spellings on the word list for Year 5 and 6.
 A copy of these can be found in the back of their spelling logs.